 Are you interested in learning more about human disabilities?
 Do you want to better understand related laws and advocacy that protect the rights of children and adults with disabilities?
-Does collaboration across fields and roles in order to support people with special needs in schools and community settings appeal to you?
-All of these connections can lead you to Alvernia for an online 12-credit graduate program The Certificate in Disabilities and Inclusive Communities.
+Does collaboration across fields and roles to support people with special needs in schools and community settings appeal to you?

 - Special Education Program Mission